 Quality problems are reflected 1:1 in operating costs, e.g. costs for rejects, rework, lost capacity.
 This also reduces resource productivity.

-In our Kaizen consulting for just-in-time production to reduce operating costs, we follow the motto "only results count"!
+In our Kaizen-/Lean consulting to implement just-in-time production and reduce operating costs, we follow the motto "only results count!"